McCune1224/matrix-miles/README.md

 # Matrix Miles

 IoT Project to get Strava's running activity tracking system that bridges fitness data with embedded hardware.
-This project includes a Go web server to handle API / Oauth Logic with Strava that communicates with an ESP32 client for displaying data on an LED Matrix (calendar view, monthly / weekly stats, best preformances, etc).
+This project includes a Go web server to handle API / Oauth Logic with Strava that communicates with a MatrixPortal M4 client for displaying data on an LED Matrix (calendar view, monthly / weekly stats, best preformances, etc).

 ## Overview

-Matrix Miles combines a Go backend with an ESP32 based client to collect, process, and visualize Strava activity data in an embedded environment.
+Matrix Miles combines a Go backend with a MatrixPortal M4 based client to collect, process, and visualize Strava activity data in an embedded environment.

 ## Architecture